Tax Bill Moves on to the Senate—What's Next?

 The bill includes trillions of dollars in tax-code changes, including:

-• Estate tax: Beginning in 2026, the amount of assets that can be inherited without triggering the estate tax will rise to $15 million.
+- Estate tax.
+Beginning in 2026, the amount of assets that can be inherited without triggering the estate tax will rise to $15 million.
 That figure will be indexed to inflation in subsequent years.

-• No tax on tip income.
+- No tax on tip income.
 A key pledge from Trump's 2024 campaign, tips will not be taxed for 2025 through 2028, subject to a number of restrictions on who is eligible.

-• No tax on overtime hours.
-Another pledge from the president's campaign, there will be no tax on overtime hours worked for 2025 through 2028, again subject to restrictions and income limitations.
+- No tax on overtime hours.
+Another pledge from the president's campaign, there will be no tax on overtime hours worked for 2025 through 2028.
+The deduction is capped at $12,500 per person ($25,000 for couples) and begins to phase out for individuals earning more than $150,000 ($300,000 for couples).

-• No tax on car loan interest.
+- No tax on car loan interest.
 Taxpayers are eligible for a deduction of up to $10,000 a year for interest paid on an auto loan, provided the vehicle is built in the United States.
 Eligibility phases out for taxpayers whose income exceeds $100,000 ($200,000 for couples).
 The provision expires at the end of 2028.

-• Savings accounts for newborns.
-The bill gives all babies born between January 1, 2025, and December 31, 2028, a $1,000 savings account.
+- Accounts for newborns.
+The bill creates a new type of custodial account, dubbed a "Trump account" for newborns.
+Parents will get a $1,000 tax credit for opening an account for babies born between January 1, 2025, and December 31, 2028.
 Parents can add up to $5,000 a year until the child turns 18.

-• Ends green-energy tax credits.
+- Ends green-energy tax credits.
 The bill winds down most of the tax credits that were approved by Congress in 2022 as part of the Inflation Reduction Act.
-The current $7,500 tax credit for the purchase of an electric vehicle, for example, would be eliminated for most vehicles at the end of 2025 and all vehicles at the end of 2026.
+The current $7,500 tax credit for the purchase of an electric vehicle, for example, would be eliminated for vehicles purchased after September 30, 2025.

 Other provisions